/ Published February 15, 2018

-Why Air Forces Fail: The Anatomy of Defeat, edited by Robin Higham and Stephen J. Harris.
-University Press of Kentucky, 2006, 382 pp.
+Why Air Forces Fail: The Anatomy of Defeat, revised and expanded edition, edited by Robin Higham and Stephen J. Harris.
+University Press of Kentucky, 2016, 450 pp.

 "The views expressed are those of the author(s) and do not reflect the official policy or position of the US government or the Department of Defense."